nuna123/inception/srcs/requirements/wordpress/WP-PHP_info.md

 --ig it'd be possible to add an if statement to check if the file was initiated, then exit with 1 if not, which would cause the container to restart and give mariaDB time to initialize. makes more sense than a whole ass healthcheck. huh

+NOTE: in the evaluation sheet, it says a user has to be created but i figured it meant the database user. nope, the actual site has to be installed and a user created. yay!